 Borrowing costs that are directly attributable to the acquisition, construction or production of a qualifying asset are capitalised as part of the cost of that asset.
 Capitalisation should commence when expenditures are being incurred, borrowing costs are being incurred and activities that are necessary to prepare the asset for its intended use or sale are in progress.
 Capitalisation should be suspended during periods in which active development is interrupted.
-Capitalisation should cease when substantially all of the activities necessary to prepare the asset for its intended use or sale are complete.
-If only minor modifications are outstanding this indicates that substantially all of the activities are complete.
-All other borrowing costs are expensed as incurred.
-A qualifying asset is an asset that necessarily takes a substantial period of time to get ready for its intended use or sale.
+Capitalisation should cease when substantially all of the activities necessary to prepare the asset for its intended use or sale are outstanding this indicates that substantially all of the activities are complete.
+If only minor modifications are outstanding this indicates that substantial period of time to get ready for its intended use or sale.